-- potential effects on biodiversity values, including through direct or indirect loss, degradation or fragmentation of habitat or through other causes including road-kill, as well as related ecological effects; - potential effects on water environments and related beneficial uses, including as a result of changes to hydrology and groundwater; - potential effects resulting from disturbance or mobilisation of anthropogenic soil contaminants or potential acid sulfate soils; - potential effects on Indigenous cultural heritage values; and - other effects on land uses and the local communities.
+- potential effects on water environments and related beneficial uses, including as a result of changes to hydrology and groundwater; - potential effects resulting from disturbance or mobilisation of anthropogenic soil contaminants or potential acid sulfate soils; - potential effects on Indigenous cultural heritage values; and - other effects on land uses and the local communities.

-These draft Scoping Requirements provide further detail on the specific matters to be in investigated in the EES in the context of Ministerial guidelines for assessment of environmental effects under the EE Act 1978 (Ministerial Guidelines).
+The Scoping Requirements provide further detail on the specific matters to be investigated in the EES in the context of Ministerial guidelines for assessment of environmental effects under the EE Act 1978 (Ministerial Guidelines).

-Figure 1: Location of the project (source: VicRoads, EES Referral, 2017).
+Figure 1: Location of the project (source: VicRoads, per WSP, 2018).